flyingmachine/brave-clojure-web/content/7-core-functions-in-depth.md

 Police Department (FWPD).

 The FWPD has a sophisticated new database technology called CSV (comma-separated values).
-Our job is to parse this fancy-schmancy "csv" and analyze it for potential vampires.
+Our job is to parse this state-of-the-art "csv" and analyze it for potential vampires.
 We'll do that by filtering on each suspect's "glitter index", a 0-10 prediction of the suspect's vampireness invented by Larry Page and Sergey Brin.
 Let's